 ATMs and Petrol Pump in Chitkul

-You would easily find ATMs in Reckong Peo and in Sangla.
+You can easily find ATMs in Reckong Peo and in Sangla.
 Other places do not have any ATMs, so do not forget to carry cash when you visit these places.

-Same is the case with petrol pumps.
-So ensure your tanks are full.
+The same is the case with petrol pumps.
+So, ensure your tanks are full.

-Hindustan ka akhri dhaba (Last Dhaba of India) is a must in Chitkul.
-Although you will also find many dhabas serving momos, thukpa, maggie and tea.
+Hindustan ka Akhri Dhaba (the Last Dhaba of India) is a must in Chitkul, though you will find many smaller joints serving momos, thukpa, maggie and tea.

-If possible take your own cutlery and ask the shopkeepers to give you food in that instead of buying plastic.
+If possible, take your cutlery and ask the shopkeepers to give you food in that, instead of buying plastic.
 It is destroying the beauty of Chitkul as waste is being spread out in the mountains.

 Typical Cost

-- Bus Cost – Bus from Reckong Peo to Chitkul will cost less than INR 150/-.
-Buses are your best friend and the most budget-friendly partner to have during the trip
+Bus Cost – HRTC Buses from Reckong Peo to Chitkul will cost you less than INR 150.
+Buses are your best friend and the most budget-friendly option.

-- Food – There is a wide number of restaurants to choose from, especially in Reckong Peo and Kalpa.
-A meal cost somewhere around INR 150/-
+Food – There is a wide range of restaurants to choose from, especially in Reckong Peo and Kalpa.
+A meal will cost you INR 150 on average.

 Things to Carry

-Since the temperature goes down to negative at times it important to carry the below essentials.
+Since the temperature goes down to negative at times, it is important to carry the following essentials:

 Clothing